Echoes of Shakespeare curse as Omicron hits Macbeth cast

 The play was to have been staged on February 10-19 at Kainui Vineyard, just north of Kerikeri.

-It was to have gone ahead in the Covid red traffic light' setting by limiting the audience to 100 people per show with vaccine passes, mask use and social distancing at the outdoor venue.
+It would have been staged under the Covid red traffic light setting by limiting the audience to 100 people per show and requiring vaccine passes, masks and social distancing at the outdoor venue.

 The entire season sold out several days ago.